About Bluestack Veterinary Clinic

 Kat’s passion is all things horsey and small animals.
 She specialises in equine medicine, reproduction and lameness examinations as well as small animal surgery.
 Kat is currently studying towards an Advanced Certificate in Equine Medicine.

-Outside of work Kat will often be found walking her dog Pip with their daughter Annabelle or playing about with a Connemara pony!
+Outside of work Kat will often be found walking her dog Pip with their daughters or playing about with a Connemara pony

 Brian qualified as a veterinary surgeon in 1980 from UCD and worked in mixed practice in the border counties for 35 years based in Belleek.
 In 2003 Brian obtained his Masters in Fish Veterinary Medicine from Sterling University, Scotland.
 Presently he enjoys working all aspects of veterinary medicine including providing training for the farming community in antibiotic usage, Brian has a special interest in small animals, orthopaedic surgery and fish health.
 His hobbies include golf, walking, swimming and he is a very enthusiastic follower of Ulster rugby.